Challenge: Internal training spend cannot be claimed back in full

 Category B training, as defined by the LPM, will see my client’s employees obtain an NQF 1 qualification whereas Category C training will result in NQF 2 to NQF 4 qualifications.

 Expert opinion: The skills development element of the BEE scorecard

-The new regulations with regards to B-BBEE requires all businesses to comply with all the elements of the BEE scorecard.
+The new regulations, with regard to B-BBEE, requires businesses to comply with all the elements of the BEE scorecard.
 Of these elements skills development has been promoted to one of three priority elements.
 It is also one of the easier elements in which to obtain 100% compliance.